Silicon Valley Power: History

 The City of Santa Clara electric department was founded in 1896 when it installed 46 streetlights powered by a direct current generator.
 From January 1904 to 1965, the electric department began purchasing energy for resale to Santa Clara’s customers from the United Gas and Electric Company of San Jose, which later became part of Pacific Gas and Electric Company (PG&E).
-PG&E supplied Santa Clara’s electric needs until 1965, when the electric department began to purchase its power from the Central Valley Project (CVP) supervised by the United States Bureau of Reclamation.
-In 1968, Santa Clara became a founding member of the Northern California Power Agency (NCPA) in order to work with other municipal electric utilities to jointly develop cost-effective energy sources.
+PG&E supplied Santa Clara’s electric needs until 1965, when the electric department began to purchase its power from the Central Valley Project (CVP), supervised by the United States Bureau of Reclamation.
+In 1968, Santa Clara became a founding member of the Northern California Power Agency (NCPA) to work with other municipal electric utilities to jointly develop cost-effective energy sources.

-In 1980, the Santa Clara electric department became an energy producing utility for the first time since 1903 when it launched its own 6-megawatt (MW) cogeneration project, the first of three natural gas-fueled electricity generation plants in the City of Santa Clara.
-In 1983, Santa Clara and its NCPA partners became the first cities in the U.S. to invest in and operate a publicly owned geothermal plant, the 110 MW NCPA Geothermal Project, one of 22 geothermal power plants at The Geysers, with Santa Clara having a 55% ownership interest.
+In 1980, the Santa Clara electric department became an energy-producing utility for the first time since 1903 when it launched its own 6-megawatt (MW) cogeneration project, the first of three natural gas-fueled electricity generation plants in the City of Santa Clara.
+In 1983, Santa Clara and its NCPA partners became the first cities in the U.S. to invest in and operate a publicly-owned geothermal plant, the 110 MW NCPA Geothermal Project, which is one of the 22 geothermal power plants at The Geysers, with Santa Clara having a 55% ownership interest.

 In 1998, the Santa Clara electric department was renamed Silicon Valley Power (SVP).
-Subsequent efforts to expand and diversify its electricity supply led to construction of the Donald Von Raesfeld combined cycle natural gas plant (2005), various partnerships in wind and hydroelectric generation sources, and 25 percent ownership of the Lodi Energy Center combined cycle natural gas plant (2012).
+Subsequent efforts to expand and diversify its electricity supply led to the construction of the Donald Von Raesfeld combined cycle natural gas plant (2005), various partnerships in wind and hydroelectric generation sources, and 25 percent ownership of the Lodi Energy Center combined cycle natural gas plant (2012).

-In 2007, SVP launched Santa Clara Green Power to provide residents and businesses the option to use only renewable energy.
-SVP continually pursues affordable renewable power options as the city general plan states an objective to be sustainable.
-On average, in 2012 over 38 percent of the electricity distributed by SVP was from green resources, and the City’s utility is nationally recognized for its reliable power, low rates, and customer satisfaction.
+In 2007, SVP launched Santa Clara Green Power to provide residents and businesses with the option to use only renewable energy.
+In 2012, over 38 percent of the electricity distributed by SVP was from green resources.
 In addition, the City owns an extensive dark fiber optic network to serve business customers.
 The SVP Fiber Enterprise is a department of SVP.

 SVP introduced two new services in 2013.
-Santa Clara was the first city in the U.S. to provide free citywide outdoor Wi-Fi access via an AMI wireless system branded as SVP MeterConnect®, and SVP helped fund electric vehicle (EV) charging stations at the Central Park Library and the Santa Clara Convention Center.
-SVP’s complete AMI project is being rolled out in the 2015-2016 time frame.
+Santa Clara was provided free citywide outdoor Wi-Fi access via an AMI wireless system branded as SVP MeterConnect, and helped fund electric vehicle (EV) charging stations at the Central Park Library and the Santa Clara Convention Center.
+SVP’s complete AMI project is being rolled out in the 2015–2016 time frame.

-Power Portfolio
+Power portfolio

-In 2017 the SVP power mix consisted of 38% from eligible renewable resources as defined by the California Energy Commission, 34% large hydroelectric, 16% natural gas, 9% coal, and 3% from unspecified sources.
-Total kilowatt-hour (kWh) retail sales in 2018 were 3,566,293,836 kWh.
+In 2023, the SVP power mix consisted of 36.9% from eligible renewable resources as defined by the California Energy Commission, 11.7% from large hydroelectric, 36.6% from natural gas, 1.8% from coal, and 3.8% from unspecified sources.
+Total kilowatt-hour (kWh) retail sales in 2024 were 4,700,419,189 kWh.